kaczla/list-lm/README.md

 - [LLMParser](https://github.com/kyang6/llmparser) - LLMParser is a simple and flexible tool to classify and extract structured data from text with large language models.
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of autoregressive language models.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.
+- [Macaw-LLM](https://github.com/lyuchenyang/Macaw-LLM) - Macaw-LLM is an exploratory endeavor that pioneers multi-modal language modeling by seamlessly combining image, video, audio, and text data, built upon the foundations of CLIP, Whisper, and LLaMA.
 - [Marvin](https://github.com/PrefectHQ/marvin) - Meet Marvin: a batteries-included library for building AI-powered software.
 Marvin's job is to integrate AI directly into your codebase by making it look and feel like any other function.
 - [Merlin Dataloader](https://github.com/NVIDIA-Merlin/dataloader) - The merlin dataloader lets you rapidly load tabular data for training deep leaning models with TensorFlow, PyTorch or JAX
 - [Mini-Chain](https://github.com/srush/minichain) - A tiny library for large language models.